 WHY IS A CALCIUM SCORING HEART CT TEST PERFORMED?

-This test is performed to check for calcium build-up in the coronary arteries that can lead to heart disease, heart attacks, strokes and death.
+This non-invasive test is a more sophisticated method to determine the risk of CAD.
 Calcium scoring is a better predictor of heart disease than cholesterol screening or monitoring other risk factors.

-The procedure is performed by a CT technologist.
-The scan is read by a radiologist.
+The test is performed by a CT technologist and is read by an imaging cardiologist or a radiologist.

 You will lie on your back on the CT table and EKG electrodes will be placed on your chest to monitor your heart rate.
 The CT table will move in very small increments every few seconds and take pictures.
-You will be asked to hold your breath for a brief moment and hold perfectly still.
-You will be left alone in the room, however the technologist will watch you through a window and you will be able to speak to him or her.
+You will be asked to hold your breath for a moment and hold perfectly still.
+You will be left alone in the room; however, the technologist will watch you through a window and you will be able to speak to him or her.

 HOW LONG IS THE PROCEDURE?

 The scan itself takes approximately 30 seconds; however, the entire procedure takes approximately 10 to 15 minutes from start to finish.

 An ideal calcium score is zero, which is associated with excellent long-term outcomes or freedom from heart disease.
 Increasing CAC scores are associated with progressively worse outcomes.
 Practically speaking, a CAC score gives doctors the tools to know what exactly is going on in the coronary arteries and what must be done to prevent a heart attack or stroke.

 DOES INSURANCE COVER THE COST OF THE TEST?